NullDev/Telegram-AI/README.md

 `confidence_valu`: The probability of the evaluation <br>
 `confidence_percent`: Same as above but already calculated and rounded per cent

+**Disclaimer**: <br>
+This API provided by us (NullDev) is public, but comes with zero warrenty.
+We cannot ensure uptime.
+However, we still try to keep all of our API's online!

 ## The bot itself:

 <p align="center">